-EFSF/ESM conduct first evaluation of former programme countries setting the precise scope and terms of reference in October 2016.
+EFSF/ESM conduct first evaluation of former programme countries

 The EFSF/ESM launched the first evaluation of its financial assistance programmes in 2016.
 The exercise aims to draw lessons which will inform future ESM programme policies and practices.
 The results and recommendations are to be presented to and discussed by the Board of Governors at the ESM Annual Meeting on 15 June 2017, together with this Annual Report.